jotavare/jotavare.github.io/docs/x86_assembly_nasm/first_program.md

 ----

 ### **Writing Code**
-- Use the `mov` instruction to move data between locations, such as registers.
+- Use the `mov` instruction to move data between locations, such as registers;
-- Example: `mov eax, 1` moves the value `1` into the `eax` register.
+- Example: `mov eax, 1` moves the value `1` into the `eax` register;
-- I can move static values into registers for manipulation.
+- I can move static values into registers for manipulation;
-- `move destination, source`
+- `move destination, source`;

 ```c
 mov eax, 1